Tubbz-alt/CPOSC2018/README.md

 Package, and the other a Beamer LaTeX presentation of the talk, as presented.

-## Getting Started With Software Defined Radio
+## Pamphlet: Getting Started With Software Defined Radio
 This pamphlet is provided as a raffle prize for an attendee of CPOSC 2018.
 The document was aimed at giving the recipient a brief